-Note: Patients whose weight falls to 30 kg or below must receive weight-based dosing equivalent to 20 mg/kg of durvalumab and 1 mg/kg tremelimumab until the weight improves to >30 kg, at which point the patient should start receiving the fixed dosing of durvalumab 1500mg and 75 mg of tremelimumab.
+Note: Patients whose weight falls to 30 kg or below must receive weight-based dosing equivalent to 20 mg/kg of durvalumab and 1mg/kg tremelimumab until the weight improves to >30 kg, at which point the patient should start receiving the fixed dosing of durvalumab 1500mg and 75 mg of tremelimumab.
+Durvalumab dose will be 1500 mg during chemotherapy and post-chemotherapy; tremelimumab dose will be 75mg during and post chemotherapy.